shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 # Writing a settings page
 <hr />

 From [Getting started tutorial]({{ site.baseurl }}/docs/extensions/getting-started/introduction) you might remember a mention of _settings pages_.
-Settings pages are web pages that appear in Shoutem builder which you as developer can write.
+Settings pages are web pages that appear in Shoutem builder which you as a developer can write.

 ![Shortcut settings page example]({{ site.baseurl }}/img/tutorials/writting-settings-page/shortcut-settings-page.png "Shortcut settings page"){:.docs-component-image}

-Settings pages are used to allow application owners to customize the extension behaviour through builder.
+Settings pages are used to enable application owners to customize the extension behaviour through the builder.
 You can use any web technology to write settings pages (pure HTML with jQuery, React or even AngularJS).

 ## Types of settings pages and default settings

 There are 3 types of settings pages.
-They're defined in `pages` root field of `extension.json` and can be referenced on 3 different places:
+Pages are defined in `pages` root field of `extension.json` and can be referenced in 3 different places:

 - `settingsPages` in the root of `extension.json`: array of pages for adjusting global extension settings
 - `adminPages` in `shortcuts` field: array of pages for adjusting settings for shortcuts
-- `settingsPage` in `screens` field: one page for adjusting layout settings
+- `settingsPage` in `screens` field: single page for adjusting layout settings

 On each of these places, adjacent property `settings` can be present which represents default settings these pages will receive.
-Although same in format, each of these 3 places is used for different settings type.
 Read more in the [reference for settings types]({{ site.baseurl }}/docs/extensions/reference/settings-types).

 ## Creating your first settings page